 By ‘WooCommerce login’, I’m talking about the process where customers log into your online store.
 It’s quite a vague term and there are several ways do to set it up.
 Which one you choose depends on how you want your store to work.

 - Public WooCommerce store with guest checkout – This is the most common WooCommerce setup.
 Anyone can browse your products and there is no hidden WooCommerce content.
 Customers can buy products as a guest without having to login, or they can optionally create an account during checkout.

 - Public WooCommerce store with mandatory user accounts – Lots of WooCommerce stores can be browsed by anyone, but customers must register or login to their account in order to purchase.

 - Public store with WooCommerce social login – To increase convenience for customers, you can let them log into your website using their social media profiles such as Google, Facebook or Twitter.

-- Password protected categories – Instead of (or as well as) individual customer accounts, you can password protect parts of a WooCommerce store.
-Anyone can buy from the public areas of your shop, while only customers with the right password can access your protected categories.
-Once a customer logs into your password protected categories, they can view and buy the hidden products inside.
+- Protected product categories – Instead of (or as well as) individual customer accounts, you can password protect parts of a WooCommerce store or restrict them to specific users or user roles.
+Anyone can buy from the public areas of your shop, while only customers with the right credentials can access your protected categories.
+Once a customer logs into your protected categories, they can view and buy the hidden products inside.

-- Password protected private store – Some websites want to hide a whole WooCommerce store from public view so that customers must login by entering a password to access it.
+- 100% private WooCommerce store – Some websites want to hide a whole WooCommerce store from public view so that customers must login or enter a password to access it.